The latest quarterly data on the regulation of Early Childhood Education and Care and Child Care in Tasmania.

 Child care services licensed to operate under the Child Care Act 19

 Applications for provider and service approval must be assessed and considered against legislative requirements.
-Regulatory Authority powers and functions the Education and Care Unit exercise include considering applications.
+Early Childhood Outcomes and Regulation exercise regulatory authority powers and functions include considering applications for provider and service approval.

 Please note, not all applications result in an approval.